fs-linguistics/fs-linguistics.github.io/pages/about.md

 ---

 \*Technically, the term *Fachschaft* refers to the entire SfS student body, but colloquially it is almost always used synonymously with *Fachschaftsrat* to refer to the group of student representatives.
-This is also how we generally use the term on this website.
+This is also how we generally use the term.